 Based on the personnel assumptions the following usage conditions exist.
-Refer to [7], chapter 3.3.2 for more details:
+Refer to [7], chapter 3.4.2 for more details:

-- The TOE is managed by competent individuals (A.MANAGE). - Administrative personnel are not careless, wilfully negligent, or hostile (A.NO_EVIL_ADMIN). - Users of the TOE are co-operative (A.COOP). - Users are trained well enough to use the Security functionality of the TOE appropriately (A.UTRAIN). - Users are trusted to accomplish some task or group of tasks within a secure IT environment by exercising complete control over their data (A.UTRUST).
+- The TOE is managed by competent individuals (A.MANAGE). - Administrative personnel are not careless, wilfully negligent or hostile (A.NO_EVIL_ADMIN). - Users of the TOE have the necessary authorisiation to access at least some of the information managed by the TOE and act cooperatively (A.COOP). - Users are trained well enough to use the Security functionality of the TOE appropriately (A.UTRAIN). - Users are trusted to accomplish some tasks or group of tasks within a secure IT environment by exercising complete control over their data (A.UTRUST).